Funding for age friendly communities

 Funding available

-Applications are invited for grants in the range of $5,000 up to $15,000 excluding GST, depending on the size of the project.
+Applications will be invited for grants in the range of $5,000 up to $15,000 excluding GST, depending on the size of the project.

 Projects we’ve funded